 Education length: 2 years

 This is the quickest route to obtain a nursing degree.
-The coursework takes approximately two years to complete; therefore, this will land you in the nursing field much quicker.
-If you are looking to advance your career in the future and want to go for your Bachelor of Science in Nursing (BSN), there are bridge programs that you can enroll in to complete that path.
-The beauty of taking this route is that you can start working as a nurse sooner and begin earning income before you jump into a BSN program.
-While some nursing positions may require a BSN, there are plenty of job opportunities available for nurses with an associate’s degree.
+The coursework takes approximately two years to complete. a ADN will land you in the nursing field much quicker.
+If you are looking to advance your career in the future, you can go back for your Bachelor of Science in Nursing (BSN).
+There are bridge programs that you can enroll in to complete that path.
+The beauty of taking this route is that you can start working as a nurse sooner.
+Also, you can begin earning income before you jump into a BSN program.
+While some nursing positions may require a BSN, there are plenty of job opportunities available for ADN nurses.
 You may not be able to land your dream nursing job right away, but you’ll definitely gain experience in the field.

 Option 2: Bachelor’s of Science in Nursing (BSN)